paolamaragno/nf-Whole_Metagenome_Shotgun_Sequencing/README.md

     WHOLE METAGENOME SHOTGUN SEQUENCING ANALYSIS
     The pipeline is designed for the analysis of Whole Metagenome Shotgun data from Illumina sequencing

-    For samples CSV, three columns named "sample", "fastq1" and "fastq2" are required.
+    For samples CSV, three columns named "sample", "fastq1" and "fastq2" are required if input fastq files are paired end.
+If they are single end, two columns named
+	"sample" and "fastq1" are needed.

     All the parameters must be specified in the nextflow.config configuration file.
 Then, you can run the pipeline with the following command: